-The funding level has increased to 98% from 90% at the previous valuation.
-The main factors contributing to this increase are shown below.
+The funding level has increased to 102% from 98% at the previous valuation.
+The main factors contributing to this increase in funding level, and change from a £73m gross deficit to a £58m gross surplus are shown below.

 Contribution requirements